ros-controls/ros2_control/controller_manager/doc/userdoc.rst

         update_rate: 20  # Hz
         ...

-You can set further more parameters of the ``AsyncFunctionHandler`` which handles the thread of the controller using the ``async_parameters`` namespace.
+You can set more parameters of the ``AsyncFunctionHandler``, which handles the thread of the controller, using the ``async_parameters`` namespace.
 For example:

 .. code-block:: yaml